 ANIMALS & INSECTS

-The Reserve is an animal-friendly destination in more ways than one.
+American Prairie is an animal-friendly destination in more ways than one.
 Before packing your pet, be prepared and know the risks, including the potential for encounters with wildlife, ticks, and troublesome plants.
+Pets must be under voice control or on a leash while in the campground or on the trail and may not be left outside unattended.
 Let's keep the prairie a safe and enjoyable place for all walks of life!
 For more information, visit Leave No Trace for Pets and review this Dog Hiking Checklist.

 Dry conditions, strong winds, and low humidity create potential for grass fires, regardless of season.
 Wildfires can start from a campfire outside of a designated fire ring, not properly extinguishing a cigarette, and even a vehicle undercarriage.
+Take care not to park in tall grass during high fire danger as hot exhaust pipes can start fires.
 Lightning strikes are another common source of fire.